xdevguild/piggy-bank-sc/README.md

 erdpy contract build
 ```

-**Important** You would need some xEGLD on the testnet.
-There is one faucet which you can use: [https://r3d4.fr/elrond/testnet/](https://r3d4.fr/elrond/testnet/). **Sometimes it won't be able to send a lot of xEGLD**. **You can also use devnet**, where you should be able to use a web wallet's built-in faucet.
+**Important** You would need some xEGLD on the devnet.
+There is one faucet which you can use: [https://r3d4.fr/elrond/devnet/](https://r3d4.fr/elrond/devnet/).

-To use devnet switch to `--chain="D"`.
+To use testnet switch to `--chain="T"` and --proxy="https://testnet-gateway.elrond.com".

 ### Example erdpy interaction commands
+(**update:** now on the devnet with updated smart contract and new functions names)

 **Deploy the contract:**

 ```
-erdpy --verbose contract deploy --chain="T" --project=piggybank --pem="wallets/test.pem" --gas-limit=80000000 --proxy="https://testnet-gateway.elrond.com" --recall-nonce --send
+erdpy --verbose contract deploy --chain="D" --project=piggybank --pem="wallets/test.pem" --gas-limit=80000000 --proxy="https://devnet-gateway.elrond.com" --recall-nonce --send
 ```

 Smart Contract deployment.
 You will need to do this once.